gera9/Algorithms/README.md

 # algorithms
-Exercises from Introduction to Algorithms book.
+Exercises from Introduction to Algorithms book made in Go.